-At 18:50 CET on the 14th March 2018, Project Forum took a look at why extreme right-wing ideologies are making a comeback.
+On the 14th March 2018, Project Forum looked at why extreme right-wing ideologies are making a comeback.

 The 14th of March is a difficult day for Slovakia.
 On the anniversary of the founding of the first Slovak Republic, Slovak neo-Nazis and far-right groups of all shades descend upon Bratislava to celebrate a state which was born under the auspices of Hitler and exterminated c.70,000 of its own citizens.
 In their masses, they quash the possibility of discussing nuances or critiquing the past, ignoring the suffering the first Slovak republic caused and outshouting the facts.
 Yet, the team at Project Forum refuse to allow themselves to get used to being outshouted and, together with the Open Society Foundation and the Old Market Hall Alliance, arranged the Central European Forum on Fascism.

 At the forum, the speakers discussed the idea of whether fascism it is making a comeback, what forms this might be taking and which similarities can be seen between these forms all around the world.
 In Slovakia, the most prominent form that the extreme right takes is that of the ultranationalist L’SNS, which currently holds 14 seats in the Slovak parliament.
 Following the double murder of of the investigative journalist Ján Kuciak and his fiancée Martina Kušnírová, this party’s response was to state that: “An international criminal has been executed.”
 Project Forum subsequently asked how a democratic society can resist such nihilism and what leads to this mass of hatred – what is its internal logic and what makes voters trust it?
 The Central European Forum on Fascism thus provided a platform for discussing these questions and for seeking to examine what fascism is like in the eyes of those that are attracted to it.